ConfigMate/configmate-gui/README.md

 - [`contributes.commands`](https://code.visualstudio.com/api/references/contribution-points#contributes.commands)

-## Running the Sample
+## Run the Extension

 - Run `npm install` in terminal to install dependencies
-- Run the `Run Extension` target in the Debug View.
-This will:
-	- Start a task `npm: watch` to compile the code
+- `npm run compile` to compile the extension
+- `npm run watch` to watch for changes
-	- Run the extension in a new VS Code window
+- `F5` to run the extension in a new VScode window
+  - `Ctrl+Shift+P` to open the command palette
+    - `Hello World` to run the command
+  	- `Developer: Reload Window` to reload the extension in this new window to see any changes you've made